Assurance of Salvation

 We don't simply gain eternal life in "the hereafter," we get eternal life that dwells within us!

-We are “sealed.”
+And we are sealed.
 This refers to the wax or clay seal that would secure a legal document.
 In essence, God has marked you as His own and authenticated your salvation as real.

 At this point, we can perform a test of sorts.